Giuseppe Torri

 Giuseppe Torri, also known as Pippo Torri, is a Lombard far-left politician.

-Member of the Regional Council of Lombardy for Proletarian Democracy since 1985, he worked at university level and for the Italian Confederation of Workers' Trade Unions.
-In 1995, he received the nomination for the presidency of the Region by the Communist Refoundation Party.
+A member of the Regional Council of Lombardy for Proletarian Democracy since 1985, he worked at university level for the Italian Confederation of Workers' Trade Unions.
+In 1995, he received the nomination for the presidency of the region by the Communist Refoundation Party.
 He lost, receiving only 8% of the votes.